15+ Slack Tips and Tricks You Should Know

 7. Filter messages

-Given you are always on and off with Slack through the day, you will likely end up with an inbox full of messages related to different subject matters.
-To cope with such situations and avoid missing out on the important messages, Slack has a keyword filter feature to help you get to the messages with the most relevance.
+Given you are always on and off with Slack throughout the day, you will likely end up with an inbox full of messages related to different subject matters.
+To cope with such situations and avoid missing out on important messages, Slack offers the keyword filter feature to help you get to the messages with the most relevance.
 To utilize this feature, open your workspace in the app and head to Preferences.
-Here, with Notifications selected from the left menu, select the radio button that says Direct messages, mentions & keywords.
+Here, with Notifications selected from the left corner menu, select the radio button that says Direct messages, mentions & keywords.
 Now, under My keywords, enter the relevant keywords to your related field or for the subject that you are anticipating the incoming messages.

 8. Hide email address from profiles

-If privacy is one of the concerns for you or your team members, you can hide their email addresses on their profile.
-For this, open your workspace on the web and go to Settings & permissions.
+If privacy is one of the concerns for you or your team members, you can hide the email addresses of your team members from their profiles and make them private.
+To do this, open your workspace on the web and go to Settings & permissions.
 Now, scroll down to Email address display and tap Expand.
 From here, uncheck the box next to Display members’ email address and hit Save.

 9. Limit invitations

 By default, Slack gives all members of a workspace the ability to invite new members to the workspace.
 Although this can be useful sometimes, in general, you should restrict this option and enable a check on who gets to add people to the workspace.
 To turn off this option, go to the Permissions and hit Expand next to Invitations.
 Here, check the checkbox next to Require admin approval, and from the available options under Send invitation requests to, select either Add admins or This channel.
 While the former requires the approval of admins, the latter sends the requests to a channel, which then needs to be approved.